w3c/wai-tutorials/source/forms/instructions.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** This technique is mostly interpreted by screen readers, so that non-screen reader users may not gain the information as easily.
-Until such associations are more broadly used by other assistive technology as well, it is often useful inform the user that instructions directly follow form controls.
+Until such associations are more broadly used by other assistive technology as well, it is often useful to additionally inform the user that instructions directly follow form controls.

 {::nomarkdown}
 <%= notes_end %>